 Sharing God's Love; Following the Way

 Almaden Hills strives to be a church that cares about all aspects of our faith.
 Part of our faith includes caring for the earth and creation around us.
 Almaden Hills is a certified Green Business.
-Our Green Ministry focuses on "greening" the church through Worship, Education, Building and Grounds, Discipleship and Advocacy.
+Our Green Team focuses on "greening" the church through Worship, Education, Building and Grounds, Discipleship and Advocacy.
 We encourage you to get involved.
-For more information about this specific team please email Donna Green.
+For more information, please contact Leslie Hallenbeck.

-The Green Ministry has prepared a set of guidelines for keeping our celebrations and other events "green."
+The Green Team has prepared a set of guidelines for keeping our celebrations and other events "green."
 Click here for details!

 Composting is basically nature's way of recycling.
 If a pile of leaves is left alone, it will eventually decompose, but if mixed together with a little moisture, the process speeds up and we get compost, that wonderful soil amendment that's rich in nutrients.